g-johnrenald/chatgpt-cli/README.md

 pip install -r requirements.txt
 ```

+3. Create a .env file and put OPENAI_API_KEY inside.

 ## Usage

 1. Open a terminal/command prompt and navigate to the root directory of the project.